Women, Infants, & Children (WIC)

 WIC helps families by providing:

-- WIC Card - WIC provides a special electonic benefit card (EBT) for healthy foods for each participant on the program.
+- WIC Card - WIC provides a special electronic benefit card (EBT) for healthy foods for each participant on the program.
 The WIC card can be used at authorized WIC vendors/grocers to buy specific types and quantities of food.
 To view a complete WIC shopping guide, click the button to the right.

 - Nutrition Information - WIC provides information about nutrition and health to help you and your family eat well and be healthy.